Certificate of Authenticity

-Art historically, reproducing paintings this way was very normal.
-Art students first had to be able to paint like the masters, before they may become their artist in their own right.
+Art historically, reproducing paintings this way was very usual.
+Art students first had to paint like the masters before becoming an artist in their own right.
 So the artist copied and reproduced each other's work, studying their form and technique.
 These reproductions are a vital part of becoming an artist and understanding how art travelled and was viewed in its contemporary time.
-The more (contemporary) copies made of an artwork, is also how Art Historians know that the artist was famous in their time. .
+The more (contemporary) copies made of an artwork is also how Art Historians know that the artist was famous in their time.
 It is a constructive way to study art, artist and their artistic reach.
-Also, a lot of high art from history is the production of a whole studio team employed by the master painter.
+Also, a lot of high art from history was produced by a whole studio team employed by the master painter.
 The apprentice painted the background in the style of their mentor, and the artist would fill in the details or do the main person.

-So painting has a long and complicated history in itself when it comes to how we understand authentic artworks these days.
+So the act of painting has a long and complicated history in itself regarding how we understand authentic artworks these days.
 In our current western society, we believe a painting is a painting of particular artwork when it is made by the hand of the specific artist.
 But obviously, this obsession with authenticity is also played with endlessly by the likes of Damien Hurst and Takashi Murakami.
-Both artists provide the idea of which is performed by other artists or artisans.
+Both artists provide the idea of which other artists or artisans execute.
 These artists also use certificates of authenticity due to their artistic practice.
 Thus ensuring everyone is getting what they expect from the transaction.
-A certificate of authenticity helps to make sure all the information is together in one place.
+A certificate of authenticity helps ensure all the information is together in one place.
 It is signed for by the person in charge of the transaction, the gallery or the artist.

 What does a certificate of authenticity look like?